prudhvi1709/caption-generator/README.md

 ## ⚙️ How It Works

 1. **Video Preprocessing**: The tool automatically compresses videos larger than 480p to optimize processing time and API costs
-2. **Upload & Processing**: Videos are securely uploaded to Google's servers for analysis
+2. **Upload & Processing**: Videos are processed locally and sent to LLM Foundry's servers for analysis
-3. **AI Generation**: Gemini AI analyzes both audio and visual content to generate initial subtitles
+3. **AI Generation**: LLM Foundry's Gemini API analyzes both audio and visual content to generate initial subtitles
-4. **Refinement**: OpenAI processes the raw subtitles to fix formatting, grammar, and timing issues
+4. **Refinement**: LLM Foundry processes the raw subtitles to fix formatting, grammar, and timing issues
 5. **Output**: Clean, professional SRT files ready for use

 ## 📼 Supported Video Formats